 But now, as the letter Q seems intertwined with conspiracy theories, maybe it feels a little different?

 Despite the headlines, though, Q names for boys remain a small but attractive bunch.
+It’s one of the rarest initials, ranked 25th out of 26.

 Many of these might be perfect for a fifth child, or maybe a son born in May, the fifth month.